freeman-jiang/eth-rps/README.md

    1. In other words, the second player cannot see what the first player has chosen.
 3. Any user can check details about the game.

-To accomplish the second goal in particular, we securely generate a nonce that is stored client side.
+To accomplish the second goal, we securely generate a nonce that is stored client-side.
 Then, the player's choice is hashed with the nonce and then sent to the blockchain.
 We call this hashed choice a "commit".
 Although the commit is publicly available, the nonce is private to the player so no third party can determine the original choice.